CyVerse-learning-materials/learning-materials-home/docs/ds/gocommands/data_management.md

     ```sh
     gocmd put --icat /local/dir /iplant/home/myUser/
     ```

-    This command uses iCAT as a transfer broker, useful when direct access to the resource server is unstable.
+    This command uses iCAT as a transfer broker.
+This is a default transfer method.

-8. **Upload via resource server:**
+8. **Upload via WebDAV (HTTP):**
     ```sh
-    gocmd put --redirect /local/dir /iplant/home/myUser/
+    gocmd put --webdav /local/dir /iplant/home/myUser/
     ```

-    This command bypasses the iCAT server for data transfer, directly accessing the specified resource server for optimized performance.
+    This command uses WebDAV (HTTP) as a transfer protocol.
+It is particularly useful when data transfer over port 1247 is unstable or restricted by a firewall.

 ---